Psychtoolbox-3/psychtoolbox-3.github.com/docs/VRRTest.md

 'usevulkan' If set to 1, use Vulkan display backend instead of [OpenGL](OpenGL) backend.
 Default is 0 = Use standard [OpenGL](OpenGL) backend.

+'jitterFrac' Amount of random timing noise to introduce into delay before
+flip submission.
+0 - 1 makes sense, 0 is the default.

 You can abort the test earlier by pressing the ESC key.